-- Video 1: Introduction to the proposed new system for managing and conserving Aboriginal cultural heritage in NSW.
+- Video 1: Introduction to the proposed new system for managing and conserving Aboriginal cultural heritage in New South Wales.

 - Video 2: Why there is a need for change and the benefits of the proposed new system.

-Videos 4 and 5 provide more detailed information about the different components of the proposed new system.
+Videos 3 and 4 provide more detailed information about the different components of the proposed new system.

 - Video 3: An overview of the proposed new Aboriginal cultural heritage assessment pathway.